LucaSamore/Whodunnit/docs/report/3-high-level-design.md

 *Figure 1: Cake Pattern structure and dependencies between modules*

+> **Note on UML Representations**: The UML diagrams in this document provide simplified views focused on the architectural patterns and key interfaces.
+Implementation details, utility methods, and internal helper functions are intentionally omitted to maintain clarity and emphasize the structural relationships between components.
+For complete method signatures and implementation details, refer to the source code documentation.

 ### Architectural Principles

 The architecture adopts a rigorous **separation of responsibilities** among the three MVC layers, ensuring that each component has a well-defined domain of competence without overlaps.
 Dependency management is entirely entrusted to the **Cake Pattern**, a Scala architectural pattern that leverages self-types and trait mixins to achieve complete compile-time type-safety.